 For the past 17 months, Eric Horwitz has been a dedicated part of JFS Richmond, serving as an intake volunteer.
-Brought to JFS by his grandparents, he continues to show up with purpose and serve his community.
+Brought to JFS by his grandparents who were past clients, he continues to show up with purpose and serve his community.

 Volunteering at JFS has become an important part of his routine.
 Intake work places him at the very beginning of a client’s experience.